koug-y/glamora-kz/README.md

 - Deployed the latest catalog/content updates with `vercel deploy --prod` (commit authored as `koug-y <koug.y@icloud.com>` to satisfy team policy) and pointed the production alias at `https://glamora-kz.vercel.app`.

 - Consolidated catalog categories by moving the niacinamide serum product into the general serums collection and removing the redundant dedicated category.
 Documented slug derivation fallbacks for localized names within the loader.
+- Updated the home hero tagline typography to match the CTA button font for consistent branding.